loucru1/loucru1.github.io/books.md

 Great book, recommended.
 Borowski offers a truly unique prospective on the Holocaust as a Kappo, a prisoner forced to aid the genocide in concentration camps.
 Borowski's stories are a lens into a brutal life where shunning morality is a necessity for survival.
 He captures the darkest of human nature and man's ability to endure the worst of conditions.

 * __Kurt Vonnuget__, [_The Sirens of Titan_](https://www.amazon.com/Sirens-Titan-S-F-Masterworks/dp/1857988841/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=)
 Recommended.
 Classic Vonnuget, full of satire and wit, combined with a bit of science fiction.
-In Sirens of Titan, Vonneget highlights the absurdity of religion, the lack of free will, and the ultimate purpose of life.
+In Sirens of Titan, Vonnuget highlights the absurdity of religion, the lack of free will, and the ultimate purpose of life.
 A short and enjoyable read.

 * __Josh Waitzkin__, [_The Art of Learning_](https://www.amazon.com/Art-Learning-Journey-Optimal-Performance/dp/0743277465/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1519577809&sr=8-1)
 Fairly good.
 It is always interesting going through the mind of people at the top of their field, this book is no exception.
 In this book, Waitzkin synthesizes the art of learning through years of being a top competitor in Chess and Tai Chi.
 I found his observations useful, though they were mostly reinforcing ideas which I was exposed through from a [course offered on coursera](https://www.coursera.org/learn/learning-how-to-learn).